CarloDePieri/odk_servermanager_docs/docs/source/config.rst

 mod_fix_settings section
 ~~~~~~~~~~~~~~~~~~~~~~~~

 These are settings required by specific :doc:`ModFix modules <modfix>`.

+.. note:: To enable a modfix, remember that it's still a requirement to include that mod's name inside :option:`user_mods_list <ODKSM user_mods_list>`!

-Do note that if a module is enabled the relative settings MAY be
-required.
-More specific information about single modfix can be found in the :doc:`modfix documentation <modfix_doc>`.
+.. note:: If a modfix is enabled, some relative settings MAY be required.
+Specific information about currently implemented modfix can be found in the :doc:`modfix documentation <modfix_doc>`.

 .. program:: mod_fix_settings